SovereignCloudStack/docs/dev-docs/operations/operations/zuul-ci-cd-quickstart-user-guide.md

 The secret name has to be unique across all projects.
 Because of this, we have a naming convention in the `SovereignCloudStack` organisation that ensures that a secret has a unique name.

-There is only one secret per Zuul configuration per project.
+Our convention is as follows.
+There is only one secret per Zuul configuration per project (for exceptions, see below).
 This secret always has a name in the form `SECRET_REPOSITORY_NAME`.
-If a secret in the `SovereignCloudStack/k8s-cluster-api-provider` repository is to be used, it is given the name `SECRET_K8S_CLUSTER_API_PROVIDER`.
+For instance, if a secret in the `SovereignCloudStack/k8s-cluster-api-provider` repository is to be used, it is given the name `SECRET_K8S_CLUSTER_API_PROVIDER`.
 The name of the repository is always written in capital letters.
-A minus is replaced with an underscore.
+A dash is replaced with an underscore.
 Any number of values (`<fieldname>: !encrypted/pkcs1-oaep`) can then be assigned to this one secret.

+In certain cases, it can be undesireable to expose all secret information to all jobs in a project.
+Then additional secrets may be used, whose names have to be formed by appending an underscore and some upper-case prefix to the name of the primary secret.
+For instance, we might use the name `SECRET_REPOSITORY_NAME_FOOBAR`.

 Official documentation: